 Perm Hairstyle Maintenance 101

 After leaving the salon after getting your hair permed is the most important time in your fresh perms’ life.
-It takes at least 24 hours (and up to 72 hours) for the chemicals that are used to keep your curls in tact to fully work.
-This means that you can’t get your hair wet, let alone wash your hair for a day or two post process.
-Because your curls are still malleable you should also avoid brushing your hair, or styling it any way besides wearing it down.
-Don’t worry, all the precautions when you first get your perm ensures that you will have amazing hair for months to come.
+It takes between 24 to 72 hours for the chemicals to fully activate and keep your curls intact.
+Do not wet or wash your hair for a day or two post-process.
+Because your curls are still malleable, you should also avoid brushing your hair or styling it any other way besides wearing it down.
+Don’t worry: All the precautions when you first get your perm ensures that you will have amazing hair for months to come.

 Even the best perm process is going to damage your hair, at least a little bit, so you’ll need to be on top of keeping your hair conditioned.
-After shampooing, always follow up with conditioner like the TRESemmé Flawless Curls Conditioner.
-You should also use conditioning hair mask at least once a week to keep your hair healthy and moisturized.
-The Dove Quench Absolute Intense Restoration Mask will deep condition your hair without weighting down your locks.
+So after shampooing your hair, always follow up with conditioner, like TRESemmé Flawless Curls Conditioner.
+You should also use a conditioning hair mask at least once a week to keep your hair healthy and moisturized.
+A mask, like Suave Professionals for Natural Hair Anti-Breakage Mask, helps deep-condition your hair without weighing it down.

 When you are drying your hair you need to watch out for a few things.
-First things first is your towel.
-Yep your towel can give you a bad hair day.
+The first thing to consider is your towel.
+Yep: Your towel can give you a bad hair day.
 Opt for an old cotton tee, or a thin cotton scarf you no longer wear to squeeze the moisture out of your hair.
 Traditional towels can be too rough on chemically treated hair and can lead to frizz.
-When you have your hair damp you can let it air dry for the ultimate damage free solution, or blow-dry on a cool setting with a diffuser.
+When you have your hair damp you can let it air dry for the ultimate damage-free solution or blow-dry on a cool setting with a diffuser.

-Chemically changing your hair structure (like what happens when you get a perm or permanently straightened) can leave your hair prone to breakage.
-After you get your perm, it’s best to avoid heat styling.
-Instead, work with your new curly style by enhancing it with the Suave Professionals Luxe Style Infusion Curl Defining Soft Touch Curls Mousse.
-This product will help to give your curls some definition while also making it soft.
+Firstly, it’s important to know that chemically changing your hair structure (like what happens when you get a perm or have your hair permanently straightened) can leave your hair prone to breakage.
+After you get your perm, it’s best to avoid heat-styling.
 Sun and swim can also do a number on your curls.
-When going out in the sun for a long period of time (can someone say vacation?) be sure to wear a big hat to protect your hair.
+When going out in the sun for a long period of time be sure to wear a big hat to protect your hair.
 Chlorine from a pool can also do damage.
-Be sure to keep your hair dry, or if you are going under the water wear a swim cap.
+Most importantly, be sure to keep your hair dry, or if you are going under the water, wear a swim cap.
 Trust us, your new perm will thank you!